 Lakeside Apartments and Townhouses

-New in summer 2014, Lakeside Graduate Housing is located on campus next to Lake Carnegie, and within walking distance of the Dinky train station.
-The complex was designed to meet the needs of an on-campus graduate student community and features one-, two-, three-, and four-bedroom units.
-Some are furnished.
+Lakeside is located on campus next to Lake Carnegie.
+It is within walking distance of the "Dinky" train station.
+The complex was designed to meet the needs of an on-campus graduate student community and features one, two, three, and four-bedroom units.
+30% of the units are furnished.

 Lawrence Drive Apartments